Linear and nonlinear parabolic forward-backward problems: The case of the linear shear flow

 \begin{prop} Let $f \in L^2((x_0,x_1);H^{-1}(-1,1))$ and $\delta_0, \delta_1 \in \mathscr{L}^2_z(-1,1)$.
 There exists a unique weak solution $u \in L^2((x_0,x_1);H^1_0(-1,1))$ to \eqref{eq:shear-z}.
 Moreover,

 \end{prop}

-\begin{proof} The proof of uniqueness is postponed to \cref{sec:proof-uniqueness} where we adapt Baouendi and Grisvard's arguments to prove the uniqueness of weak solutions to all the linear problems we encounter in this paper.
-It relies on the proof of a trace theorem and a Green identity.
+\begin{proof} The proof of uniqueness is postponed to \cref{sec:proof-uniqueness} where we adapt Baouendi and Grisvard's arguments to prove the uniqueness of weak solutions to all the linear problems we encounter in this paper in \cref{lem:uniqueness-BG}.
+It relies on the proof of a trace theorem and a Green identity for the space $\cB$ defined in \eqref{def:cB}.

 Let us prove the existence.
 We introduce two Hilbert spaces $\mathscr{V} \hookrightarrow \mathscr{U} \hookrightarrow L^2((x_0,x_1);H^1_0(0,1))$ as follows.
 Let $\mathscr{V} := \{ v \in H^1(\Omega) ; \enskip v = 0 \text{ on } \Om \setminus (\Sigma_0 \cup \Sigma_1) \}$.
 Let $\mathscr{U}$ be the completion of $H^1(\Omega) \cap L^2((x_0,x_1);H^1_0(-1,1))$ with respect to the scalar product